OAuth - Authorization Code

 }

-The access_token is the OAuth access token you use to make API requests to SmartAPIs.
-Do note that the access token has a limited lifetime.
-The expires_in indicates the duration in second when the token will expired from the moment it was generated.
+is the OAuth access token you use to make API requests to SmartAPIs.
+Please note that the access token has a limited lifetime.
+The expires_in

 4. Making an API request

-To make an API request to SmartAPIs, include the access token in the header of the request as Authorization: Bearer 'your-access-token-value' like the following example request:
+To make an API request to SmartAPIs, include the access token in the request headers as Authorization: Bearer 'your-access-token-value'

 curl -X POST "https://api.smartrecruiters.com/jobs" \